jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/buildings/index.rst

 Supply Depots
 ^^^^^^^^^^^^^^^^^
 When your army scatter around the map, it will be harder and harder to keep them supplied.
 You will need to extend your supply zone closer to the front line using supply depots.
 They are defenseless, and the enemies know this, you can put some bunkers, troops or HQs around for protection.
 They don't count toward the building list and add a little ammo and oil production as well.
 If can afford some extra supply depots you can go without ammo or oil depots.

+If you are in a multiple player game, you probably want to build a few as scouts, unpack and sell when attacked.

 ^^^^^^^^^^^^^^^^^
 Ammo Depot